Azure/azure-functions-signalrservice-extension/README.md

 ### Current limitations

+- Cannot invoke methods on a subset of connections.
 - Functions cannot be triggered by client invocation of server methods (clients need to call an HTTP endpoint or post messages to a Event Grid, etc, to trigger a function)

 ## Prerequisites